Pamantasan ng Lungsod ng Valenzuela: History

 The university formally opened its doors to 500 students on June 24, 2002.
 When former Mayor Sherwin Gatchalian assumed office in 2004, more plans were focused on education.
 A new phase of development started under the presidency of Dr. Nedeña C. Torralba.
 Additional programs added were Graduate Studies in Education and Public Administration, and Certificate in Teaching Program.
 Facilities and services for students were also developed.

 In accordance with City Council Resolution No. 194 Series of 2008, an annex building was built at Maysan Road, Malinta for the surge in the number of qualified enrollees.

 The city government implemented a full tuition fee subsidy and miscellaneous fees, including the school ID, library fee, medical fee, newsletter, handbook, laboratory fee, sports fee, multimedia fee and guidance and counseling fee in September 2016.

 In 2018, a new PLV campus officially opened situated at the bosom of the City.
-The 1.7-hectare modern campus consists of three Western Mediterrean-inspired buildings with hi-tech amenities such as engineering and Information and Communication Technology laboratories, a spacious library, and an audio-visual room.
+The 1.7-hectare campus consists of three Western Mediterranean-inspired buildings with amenities such as engineering, Information and Communication Technology laboratories, a spacious library, and an audio-visual room.